-19 Member States are reported to have screening mechanisms in place, with a further 4 Member States considering measures.
-5 Member States - Bulgaria, Croatia, Cyprus, Greece and Luxembourg - do not have, nor do they have plans, to implement an FDI screening regime.
+19 Member States and the United Kingdom are reported to have screening mechanisms in place, with a further 4 Member States considering measures.
+4 Member States - Bulgaria, Croatia, Cyprus and Greece - do not have, nor do they have plans to implement, an FDI screening regime.